briangershon/openzeppelin-erc721-upgradeable/README.md

 ### Deploy to Testnet

-DOC TODO:

--   [ ] Explain how to find the three contracts and what they do!
--   [ ] Clarify below which contract address to verify, etc.

 Scenario 1: First-time deploy of all 3 contracts (Proxy, Admin and your actual contract)

 -   cd contract
 -   deploy via `npx hardhat run --network testnet scripts/deploy.js`
--   grab the resulting contract address that you just deployed, let's call that `NEW_CONTRACT_ADDRESS_HERE`
--   optionally, test manually via console -- see [Playing with Contract](#playing-with-contract) below
+-   once deployed, you'll see `Deployer wallet public key`.
+Head over to Etherscan (or Polygonscan) and view that account.
+You'll see 3 contracts recently deployed.
+    1. The first chronologically deployed contract is yours (example: https://mumbai.polygonscan.com/address/0xc858c56f9137aea2508474aa17658de460febb7d#code).
+Let's call this `CONTRACT_ADDRESS`.
+    2. The second contract is called "ProxyAdmin" (example: https://mumbai.polygonscan.com/address/0xec34f10619f7c0cf30d92d17993e10316a01c884#code).
+    3. The third is called "TransparentUpgradeableProxy" (example: https://mumbai.polygonscan.com/address/0xbf1774e5ba0fe942c7498b67ff93c509b723eb67#code) and this is the address that matches the `OpenZeppelin Proxy deployed to` in the output after running the deploy script.
+Let's call this `PROXY_ADDRESS`.
--   upload source code so others can verify it on-chain via `npx hardhat verify --network testnet NEW_CONTRACT_ADDRESS_HERE`
+-   upload source code so others can verify it on-chain via `npx hardhat verify --network testnet CONTRACT_ADDRESS`.
+Head back to Etherscan or Polygonscan and view #1 again.
+You should now see actual source code in the contract.
--   view contract (and/or call methods directly) in Polygonscan <https://mumbai.polygonscan.com/>, just look up `NEW_CONTRACT_ADDRESS_HERE`
+-   `PROXY_ADDRESS` is that actual address used to interact with the contract, view on OpenSea, etc.
+    -   you can interact manually via the console -- see [Playing with Contract](#playing-with-contract) below
+    -   you can interact with on Etherscan or Polygonscan
 -   **IMPORTANT** You'll notice new files in `.openzeppelin` folder.
 It's important you keep these files and check them into the repository.
 They are required for upgrading the contract.

 Scenario 2: Upgrade your contract

+If you upgrade contract without making any changes, the system will continue to use currently deployed version.

 -   cd contract
--   add `UPGRADEABLE_PROXY_ADDRESS` in `.env`.
+-   update `UPGRADEABLE_PROXY_ADDRESS` environment variables in `.env` and set to the `PROXY_ADDRESS` from above.
 This is always the Proxy contract address which doesn't change.
+Only the `CONTACT_ADDRESS` changes when upgrading.
 -   upgrade via `npx hardhat run --network testnet scripts/deploy-upgrade.js`
+-   find the newly deployed contract (`CONTRACT_ADDRESS`) from steps above.
+You'll find the newest contract recently deployed by the deployer wallet labeled as "Contract Creation".
+-   upload source code so others can verify it on-chain via `npx hardhat verify --network testnet CONTRACT_ADDRESS`.
+Head back to Etherscan or Polygonscan and view #1 again.
+You should now see actual source code in the contract.
+-   `PROXY_ADDRESS` is that actual address used to interact with the contract, view on OpenSea, etc.
+    -   you can interact manually via the console -- see [Playing with Contract](#playing-with-contract) below
+    -   you can interact with on Etherscan or Polygonscan
 -   **IMPORTANT** You'll notice changed files in `.openzeppelin` folder.
 It's important you keep these files and check them into the repository.
 They are required for upgrading the contract.

 ### Deploy to Mainnet